How to care for pressure sores

-There are 2 other types of pressure sores that don't fit into the stages.
+There are two other types of pressure sores that don't fit into the stages.

 Pressure sores tend to form where skin covers bony areas with less tissue under the skin to pad the area.
 These include:

 Stage I or II sores will heal if cared for carefully.
 Stage III and IV sores are harder to treat and may take a long time to heal.
 Here's how to care for a pressure sore at home.

 Relieve the pressure on the area.

-Care for the sore as directed by your health care provider.
+Care for the sore as directed by your provider.
 Keep the wound clean to prevent infection.
 Clean the sore every time you change a dressing.